Freakazoid!: Background

-The show's title character is the superhero alter ego of geeky 16-year-old (later changed to 17-year-old) Dexter Douglas who attends Harry Connick High School.
-His name is an allusion to the alliterative names that superheroes commonly have.
-Dexter gained his abilities from a computer bug activated by a "secret key sequence" that was accidentally activated by his cat Mr. Chubbikins (a reference to the Pentium FDIV bug).
-The sequence of keys is "@[=g3,8d]\&fbb=-q]/hk%fg" (the quotes are included) which also activated when Dexter hit the delete button on his computer.
-Freakazoid has enhanced strength and endurance, extraordinary speed and agility, as well as access to all the knowledge on the Internet.
-These make him a powerful and fearsome force for upholding freedom and righteousness, unless he gets distracted by something like a bear riding a motorcycle.
-He has a base called the Freakalair, a parody of the Batcave, built by his mute butler Ingmar.
-The Freakalair contains a "Hall of Nifty Things to Know" and even a mad scientist lab.
-His greatest weakness, as he once explained to Guitierrez, is graphite bars charged with negative ions.
+The show's title character is the superhero alter ego of geeky 16/17-year-old Dexter Douglas, a student of Harry Connick Jr. High School.
+His name alludes to the alliterative names that superheroes commonly have.
+Dexter gains his abilities from a computer bug activated by a secret key sequence accidentally typed by Dexter's cat, Mr. Chubbikins.
+Freakazoid has enhanced strength, endurance, speed, and agility, as well as access to all of the Internet's knowledge.
+He cannot fly, but often runs around with his arms extended and making whooshing sounds with his mouth, pretending he is.
+His base is the Freakalair, a parody of the Batcave built by his mute butler Ingmar, which contains a "Hall of Nifty Things to Know" and a mad scientist lab.
+His greatest weakness, as he explains to the head of Apex Microchips, Armando Guitierrez, is graphite bars charged with negative ions.
 He also expresses a great aversion to "poo gas".

-Peripheral powers come and go: Freakazoid once developed telekinesis triggered by anger that was never mentioned again after the episode, and once crossed the globe to yell at a Tibetan monk for raking too loudly, but apologizes to him later in the same plot.
-He also has the ability to assume the form of electricity and cover long distances instantaneously, although he just as often simply sticks his arms forward and runs while making swooshing sounds with his mouth, pretending to fly.
+Freakazoid also has several other abilities; he once developed telekinesis powered by anger, and once crossed the globe to yell at a Tibetan monk.
+He also has the ability to assume the form of electricity and cover long distances instantaneously, although he often simply sticks his arms forward and runs while pretending to fly.

-Dexter can change into and out of Freakazoid at will with the words "Freak out!" and "Freak in!".
-When not in Freakazoid mode, Dexter looks and acts completely normal, and his family is unaware that anything has happened to him.
-Freakazoid spends this time in an area of Dexter's brain called the Freakazone, where he reflects, has profound thoughts, and watches Rat Patrol reruns.
+Dexter can change into and out of Freakazoid at will with the respective phrases "Freak out!" and "Freak in!".
+Freakazoid spends his inactive time in an area of Dexter's brain called the Freakazone, where he reflects and watches Rat Patrol reruns.

-While the show's setting is set around Washington, D.C., the locale often varies with the show's humor, taking Freakazoid to locations around the world as needed.
+While the show is set around Washington, D.C., the locale often varies with its humor, taking Freakazoid to locations around the world.